Frequently Asked Questions

 What is the Hardest Job in Gardening?
 Weeding although not hard to do but it becomes hard when weeds are not attended to on a regular basis.
 Mulching early on WILL help keep them under control.

 Compost -- When ever we can locate good compost, we let gardeners know where to get it.
-This year (2020) we will be buying some Cosmos Compost for side dressing and having it delivered.

 When Does the Garden Open?
 How long is the Season?